Complementarians in Closed Rooms

 Manly courage is mentioned in 1 Corinthians 16:13, translated different ways, but certainly needed today.
 It literally means to have manly courage, and some translations (like the NIV) just translate it “courageous,” which others (ESV) say, “Act like men.”

-That’s courage is needed right now as the light has been shown in the Geneva Commons facebook page.
+That’s the courage needed right now as the light has been shown in the Geneva Commons Facebook page.
 Yet, several of those men that Aimee Byrd called out have deleted or made private their accounts.
 There is a better way— having the courage to repent.

 Put another way, some of these complementarians need to have the courage to live out the phrase they have thrown around— to act like men.